dthompson-jti/safety-check-app-concept/README.md

 ## 6. State Management

 The project uses **Jotai** for its minimal, atomic state management model.
-State is divided into three logical tiers:
+State is divided into four logical tiers:

 1.  **Persisted State (`src/data/atoms.ts`):** Uses `atomWithStorage` to handle data that must survive a reload (Session, Config, Preferences).
 2.  **App Data (`src/data/appDataAtoms.ts`):** Manages the core business logic (Safety Checks list).
 3.  **Temporal State (The Heartbeat):** A centralized `requestAnimationFrame` loop in `App.tsx` drives UI countdowns and business logic updates.
+4.  **Sensory State (Audio Dispatcher):** A writable atom (`playSoundDispatcherAtom`) acts as a bridge, allowing any component to trigger sounds without direct coupling to the audio engine.